PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 maintained across all matches, and the sole production call supplies the Session LayoutState.

+Flattened InstanceNormalization Conv1D-shim canonicalization is isolated in `passes/conv1d_instance_norm_layout.py`; it is not added to the unary owner.
+The exact 17-operator path is NHWC-to-NCHW Transpose, axis-two Squeeze, Reshape to `[N,1,C*W]`, two axis-two kept-dimension means and the complete `SUB -> square -> variance+epsilon -> SQRT -> reciprocal -> normalize -> scale -> bias` decomposition, Reshape to `[N,C,W]`, a supported unary, axis-two ExpandDims, and NCHW-to-NHWC Transpose.

+The indexed owner validates every producer, consumer multiplicity, operator role and order, public boundary, concrete shape, dynamic signature, dtype, quantization state, and constant before mutation.
+Mean axes are exact typed producer-free `[2]` vectors.
+Epsilon, reciprocal numerator, scale, and bias are finite producer-free floating scalars; epsilon is nonnegative and the reciprocal numerator is exactly one.
+SUB and DIV retain their required input order, while the mathematically commutative MUL/ADD edges may use either input order.
+Extra fan-out from any layout-sensitive normalization intermediate is rejected.

+The rewrite removes only the two boundary Transposes.
+Squeeze consumes the original `[N,1,W,C]` source at axis one, its output and the second Reshape and unary outputs become `[N,W,C]`, the second Reshape target becomes `[N,W,C]`, and ExpandDims moves to axis one with `[N,1,W,C]` output metadata.
+Downstream consumers and graph outputs are redirected from the former post-Transpose name to the retained ExpandDims output.
+The InstanceNormalization interior remains unchanged because normalization across flattened `C*W` is permutation equivariant.

+Changed Reshape and ExpandDims constants are fully planned before graph mutation.
+Private constants update in place; shared constants are cloned with deterministic `*_nhwc_shape` and `*_nhwc_axis` names, preserving unrelated consumers.
+Clone failure is a complete no-op.
+One consistent dynamic batch, width, or channel dimension is preserved in signatures and the Reshape target;
+targets requiring two inferred dimensions are rejected.
+CAST retains its output dtype transition, while the floating normalization path requires one unquantized FLOAT16 or FLOAT32 contract.

+Static public-input, produced-input, CAST, and alternate-unary fixtures retain exact legacy ModelIR and statistics.
+Floating or produced constants, negative epsilon, reversed reciprocal DIV, mixed data dtypes, duplicate producers, and inconsistent metadata formerly matched but are now complete no-ops.
+One supplied or locally constructed `ModelIRGraphIndex` is maintained across all matches, and the sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter